drbenvincent/darc-experiments-matlab/README.md

 end
 ```

-## How simultaneously fit multiple models
+## How to simultaneously fit multiple models
-The example above illustrates if we want to run a time discounting experiment, interleaved with a probability discounting.
+The example above illustrates if we want to run a time discounting experiment, interleaved with a probability discounting experiment.
 But what if we want to just focus on time discounting, and do simultaneous parameter estimation for the hyperbolic time discounting model and the exponential time discounting model?

 This is entirely doable and demonstrated in the example below.
 This example selects designs alternately from the exponential model and the hyperbolic models.
 But after each trial, we provide the design and response data to the other model, such that the posterior parameter estimates for both models is based upon _all_ the data collected.